cornell-zhang/allo/docs/source/developer/index.rst

 2. Make changes to the code
 3. Commit the changes to your *local* branch (``git commit -m "commit message"``)
 4. Push the changes to your *fork* (``git push origin <branch_name>``)
+5. Make sure your changes do not break the existing facilities, see `Integration Tests <#integration-tests>`_ for more details
-5. Create a PR from your fork to the ``main`` branch of the Allo repository (see `here <https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork>`_ for more details)
+6. Create a `PR <https://github.com/cornell-zhang/allo/pulls>`_ from your fork to the ``main`` branch of the Allo repository (see `here <https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork>`_ for more details)
-6. Wait for the PR to be reviewed
+7. Wait for the PR to be reviewed
-7. If there are any changes requested, make the changes and push to your fork
+8. If there are any changes requested, make the changes and push to your fork
-8. Once the PR is approved, it will be merged into the ``main`` branch
+9. Once the PR is approved, it will be merged into the ``main`` branch

 Most of the ``git`` features are integrated in VSCode, please refer to the `document <https://code.visualstudio.com/docs/sourcecontrol/intro-to-git>`_ if you want to use the GUI.